The topology of the moment-angle manifolds--On a conjecture of S. Gitler ans S. Lopez: Introduction

-A fundamental problem is to study the topology of $Z(P)$ corresponding to some $P$.
-One way to do this is to consider the change of the moment-angle complex $Z$ after we do some 'surgery' on the polytope $P$.
-These 'surgeries' include bistellar moves, cutting off faces, etc. (see \cite{[BP]}).
-Obviously if we can obtain some information about the change of the topology of moment-angle complex after the 'surgery', we will get a better understanding of the moment-angle manifolds.
-However, cutting off vertices is the simplest 'surgery' and seems to be the only 'surgery' can be totally understood according to the conjecture of Gilter and L\'{o}pez.
+A fundamental problem in toric topology is to study the topology of the moment-angle manifolds $\mathcal {Z}_{K}$ corresponding to simplicial spheres $K$.
+One way to do this is to consider the change of the moment-angle manifold $\mathcal {Z}$ after taking some surgeries on the complex $K$.
+These surgeries include bistellar moves, cutting off faces, connected sum with other simplicial complexes , etc.\cite{[BP]}.
+Obviously if we can precisely describe the behavior of the moment-angle manifold $\mathcal {Z}$ under some surgery on $K$, we will get a better understanding of of the moment-angle manifolds.
+However, when studying the topology of the moment-angle manifolds corresponding to $PL$ spheres, we can start from one $PL$ sphere $K_{1}$ and make a sequence of surgeries on it to get another $PL$ sphere $K_{2}$, if we can clearly know the change of the topology of the corresponding moment-angle manifolds during these surgeries, we may construct the moment-angle manifold $\mathcal {Z}_{K_{2}}$ by making some simple `surgeries' on $\mathcal {Z}_{K_{1}}$.
+Now we give the definition of bistellar $k-$move and consider the change of the topology of the moment-angle manifold after taking a bistellar $k-$move on $K$: \begin{defn} Let $K$ be an $(n-1)$ dimensional pure simplicial complex on the vertex set $[m]$, and let $\sigma \in K$ be an $(n-1-k)-$simplex $(1\leq k\leq n-2)$ such that $link_{K} \sigma$ is the boundary $\partial\tau$ of a $k-$simplex $\tau$ that is not a simplex of $K$.
+Then the operation $\chi_{\sigma}$ on $K$ defined by: